bcgov/iiwbook/README.md

 4. In the `docker` directory run `docker-compose build` and `docker-compose up`.

-Then visit [http://localhost:8000](http://localhost:8000) to see the app running and visit [http://localhost:8050](http://localhost:8050) to see any outbound mail the app is sending (it won't actually send any email message in the development environment.)
+Then visit [http://localhost:7000](http://localhost:7000) to see the app running